dimitri-nicolo/calico/v2.4/reference/cnx/rbac-elasticsearch.md

 title: Configuring Tigera Secure EE RBAC for Elasticsearch
 ---

-The {{site.prodname}} allows administrators the ability to manage access to Elasticsearch indices from the UI.
+The {{site.tseeprodname}} allows administrators the ability to manage access to Elasticsearch indices from the UI.
 This effectively allows administrators to manage a user's UI access to flow logs, audit logs, and intrusion detection events.
 If a user does not have access to a specific Elasticsearch index, then when they navigate to a page that uses Elasticsearch queries on that index, the page will not display any data from that index.

 ### Elasticsearch indexes and RBAC

-In {{site.prodname}}, resources are associated with the Kubernetes API group `lma.tigera.io`.
+In {{site.tseeprodname}}, resources are associated with the Kubernetes API group `lma.tigera.io`.

 | Elasticsearch Index          | Kubernetes RBAC resource name | Description                                                                                                                     |
 |------------------------------|-------------------------------|---------------------------------------------------------------------------------------------------------------------------------|